onap/integration/docs/docs_vFWDT.rst

 For now and for further use workflow script has following input parameters:

 - vnf-id of vFW VNF instance that traffic should be migrated out from
+- External IP of ONAP Rancher Node i.e. 10.12.5.160 (If Rancher Node is missing this is NFS node)
-- IP of ONAP OOM Node
+- External IP of ONAP K8s Worker Node i.e. 10.12.5.212
 - if script should use and build OOF response cache (cache it speed-ups further executions of script)
 - if instead of vFWDT service instance vFW or vFWCL one is used (should be False always)
 - if only configuration information will be collected (True for initial phase and False for full execution of workflow)